Jiang765/Project-Option1/README.md

 ### Source Code of Terminal Application

-Please see the Application folder
+Please see the Application folder.

 ## Screeshot for Checkpoint